eponsonby/learndotco_notes/online_software_engineering.md

    - CM's operate on the entire class and expose the class' scope to the rest of your program
    - CM's can operate as custom constructors (very useful for this) instantiating instances in new and more complex ways
-   - CM's can operate on all their instances via class variables and instance memoization but do not have access to instance scope
+   - CM's can operate on all their instances via class variables and instance memoization (Memoization simply means remembering something.
+When you memoize something, you teach the object how to remember it.) but do not have access to instance scope
    - CM's are commonly used for Class-wide tasks such as querying or class-wide CRUD or operations (emailing all users)

 * What is a Class Constructor?

    - A CC is any class method that instantiates an instance of the class.
 The built-in constructor for all classes is Class.new.
 To customize functionality, you could override the default initialize method but it is better to extend new by wrapping it in your own constructor
    - `Artist.new_from_url` is better than overriding initialize to accept a URL as you will want to be able to instantiate an Artist without a URL

+* When and Why to Use a Class Variable

+   - CV's are for properties that belong to the entire class
+   - A class level variable is commonly used for instance memoization

+* What is Self?

+   - Whenever an object needs to refer to itself, the keyword `self` is used
+   - In an instance method, self will always refer to the instance itself
+   - In a class method, self will always refer to the class itself
+   - Self can be thought of as the thing that will receive this method call